 A complete Phase II proposal package shall be received no later than 5:00 p.m.
-ET on August 25, 2023, which is the last day of the Phase I contract original period of performance.
+ET on September 3, 2024.

-Note: If an offeror has received a no-cost extension on their Phase I contract, the original period of performance date of the contract applies as the deadline.
-Therefore the new period of performance date for the extension does not apply and cannot be used as the deadline to submit a Phase II Proposal.
+Note: If an offeror has received a no-cost extension on their Phase I contract, the September 3, 2024, applies as the deadline.
+Therefore, the new period of performance date for the extension does not apply and cannot be used as the deadline to submit a Phase II Proposal.

 All submissions are via the NASA SBIR/STTR website (http://sbir.nasa.gov) under the Handbooks section.
 The EHB will be available for submissions approximately 6 weeks prior to the completion date of Phase I contracts.

 An offeror who waits to submit a proposal package near the deadline is at risk of not completing the required document uploads and EHB endorsements of their proposal.
 The Electronic Handbook (EHB) will terminate any active submissions at the published deadline of 5:00 p.m.
-ET on the last day of the Phase I original contract period of performance.
+ET on September 3, 2024.
 This termination will result in the offeror receiving an error message, and any remaining parts of the proposal will not be uploaded.
 If a complete proposal package is not received by the 5:00 p.m.
 ET deadline, the proposal package will be determined to be incomplete and may not be evaluated.

-As stated in section 4, NASA conducts a two-stage review process of all proposals to determine if the proposal can be evaluated and ranked on a competitive basis.
-Proposals that are found to be noncompliant with the requirements in section 3 of this solicitation will be declined, and no further evaluations will occur.
+As stated in section $\underline{4}$ , NASA conducts a two-stage review process of all proposals to determine if the proposal can be evaluated and ranked on a competitive basis.
+Proposals that are found to be noncompliant with the requirements in section $\underline{3}$ of this solicitation will be declined, and no further evaluations will occur.
 The offeror will be notified of NASA's decision to decline the proposal and that the decision is final.